Wax carving advent calendars?

 Class overview image

-Making 3 dimensional shapes is wax’s moment to shine.
-It’s quicker, easier and more cost effective to make 3D shapes from wax than straight into metal.
-In this class you’ll learn 3 different ways to make charms.
-This is a perfect class to start with if you’re new to wax carving.
-You’ll learn to think and work in 3D, consider every angle of a piece and work from big to small.
+Carving 3 dimensional shapes is wax’s moment to shine.
+It’s quicker, easier, and more cost effective to make 3D shapes from wax than straight into metal.
+This class is perfect to start with if you’re new to wax carving.
+You learn to think and work in 3D, consider every angle of a piece, and work from big to small.
 The class covers a simple symmetrical shape, a flat back hollowed out shape, and a full 3D shape that has no clear front or back.
 Not a fan of ice cream?
 You can use the techniques from this class to make any shape you do want to make into jewellery.

 Techniques covered

-• Filing a cube and how to use a set square
+• File a cube and how to use a set square

-• Thinking through your project: in which order do you shape your charm
+• Think through your project: in which order do you shape your charm?

 • Give a 3D shape to a flat piece of wax